 How Does Solar Energy Work?

-If you want to learn more about the science of solar energy, take a look at our blog on frequently asked questions in regard to solar energy.
+If you want to learn more about the science of solar energy, take a look at our blog on frequently asked questions in regards to solar energy.

 How Can Solar Energy Power Your Whole House?

 So, can a home solar system really power your entire house?
 As we’ve stated, yes!
 But, it does depend on a few variables that you’ll want to take into consideration when deciding to go solar.
 Mostly, these variables are used to determine the power output levels and the number of solar panels that your home requires to meet your energy goals.
 In this case, we’ll explore the goal of running your whole house entirely on solar power.

 Every home is different, and every home will require a unique amount of solar panels in order to effectively convert the sun’s energy into the energy you can use to power your home.
 At SunPower by BlueSel, we understand how to install your panels at the perfect angle, in the perfect spot, to maximize sun intake.
 Installing your solar panels in the perfect spot can make a big difference in regard to energy.

 HowStuffWorks.com explains perfectly how solar panels can power an entire house: